Best Phlebotomy Schools in Hawaii

 • Budget for tuition, exam fees, and uniforms.

-Training as a phlebotomist is one of the fastest ways to join the healthcare field in Hawaii.
-With the right program, you can be working in a clinical setting in just a few months.
+Training as a phlebotomist is a shorter path into the healthcare field in Hawaii.
+With the right program, many students finish in a few months and can apply for roles; employment is not guaranteed.